An embarrassed Hamilton published the Reynolds Pamphlet, which was a 100-page long account of his affair with Maria Reynolds.

 Maria married James Reynolds when she was 15 years old in 1783.
 James served in the commissary department during the Revolutionary War.
 The couple moved from New York to Philadelphia after they were married.
 Their daughter, Susan Reynalds, was born in 1785.

-Maria’s affair with Hamilton began several years later.
-It was the summer of 1791.
+Maria’s affair with Hamilton began several years later during the summer of 1791.
 Maria was 23, and she approached a then 34-year-old Alexander Hamilton at his home in Philly asking for help.
 Her abusive husband had abandoned her, and she needed money so that she could return to New York.

 Shortly after, Hamilton visited Maria at the boarding house she was staying at with the money she had requested.
-Hamilton’s wife was away for the summer which opened the door for the summer romance.
+Hamilton’s wife was away for the summer, opening the door for the summer romance.

 Over the same summer, Maria reconciled with her husband but was still game for the affair.
 And so was her husband.
 James knew of it and encouraged it in order to periodically receive blackmail money from Hamilton.